-To this end, APIEGO and other local community representatives were requested by oil affected people (PAPs) as well as forest host communities in Uganda to present this to your office for action.
-The oil-affected and forest communities discussed in this letter those affected by the East African Crude Oil Pipeline (EACOP), Tilenga, oil refin Kingfisher oil projects as well as those that neighbour Bugoma Central Forest Reserve his petition ter include tackground letween 2014 and 2021, the oil-affected people and forest host communities, with the support of civil society organisations (CSOs), filed five court cases in the High Court, Court of Appeal and Constitutional Court, However, todate, the cases remain unheard or unconcluded. and Cor or example, in 2014, persons whose land was compulsorily acquired by the Government of ganda (GoU) for a planned oil refinery in Hoima district filed a case in the High Court.
-The cople sought to stop the violation of their constitutional right to prompt, fair and adequate mpensation as provided for under Article 26 of the 1995 Uganda Constitution.
+To this end, AFIEGO and other local community representatives were requested by oil project-affected people (PAPs) as well as forest host communities in Uganda to present this petitior to your office for action.
+The oil-affected and forest communities discussed in this letter include hose affected by the East African Crude Oil Pipeline (EACOP).
+Tilenga, oil refinery and Kingfisher oil projects as well as those that neighbour Bugoma Central Forest Reserve (CFR).

+fackground letween 2014 and 2021, the oil-affected people and forest host communities, with the support of civil society organisations (CSOs), filed five court cases in the High Court, Court of Appeal and Constitutional Court.
+However, todate, the cases remain unheard or unconcluded.

+or example, in 2014, persons whose land was compulsorily acquired by the Government of iganda (GoU) for a planned oil refinery in Hoima district filed a case in the High Court.
+The copie sought to stop the violation of their constitutional right to prompt, fair and adequate ompensation as provided for under Article 26 of the 1995 Uganda Constitution.
 Todate, years